ryanzhere/Ryan_Thomas_Philips/README.md

 Welcome to MANAS (Models, Algos, Neuroscience, Affect, Psychiatry) Lab.
 Our research interests are broadly
 - To use computational models and tools to understand brain function and behavior, particularly in mood and anxiety disorders.
-- To use these insights, to design better experiments, and complete the loop.
+- To use these insights, to design better experiments and treatments, and thus complete the loop.

 ## Team